vasic-digital/SDK/README.md

 SDK provides mechanism for application extensibility through the development of IPC Extension applications.

-The Client and the Extension application talk to each other using the IPC so the additional extensibility is exposed.
+The Client and the Extension applications talk to each other using the IPC so the additional extensibility is achieved.
 Client sends the request, Extension acts upon it and responds.

 ## SDK Technical Documentation